RedPointGlobal/redpoint-rpi/README.md

    - Latest stable version of Kubernetes.
 Select from this list of [Kubernetes certified solution providers](https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/).
 From each provider page, you can learn how to install and setup production ready clusters.

-   -  Nodepools Sizing
+   -  A Node Pool with a minimum of two nodes (8vCPU and 32GB RAM) each.
+Example SKUs per cloud service provider follow
-        - 8 vCPUs per node
+        - D8s_v5 (Azure)
-        - 16 GB of Memory per node
+        - m5.2xlarge (AWS)
-        - Minimum of 2 nodes for high availability
+        - n2-standard-8 (GCP)

 The system specs outlined above are for running RPI in a modest environment.
-Ajust them based on your production environment and specific use case.
+Ajust based on your production environment and specific use case.

 ### Prerequisites
 | Ensure that the following requirements are met!                                                                                                                                                                                                                                   |